byjg/byjg.github.io/blog/2025-11-17-complete-php-ecosystem-zero-to-production/index.md

 composer test
 ```

+During this phase you're iterating quickly: add capabilities via Composer, lean on generated CRUD to avoid repetitive work, and keep confidence high with the baked-in test suite.

 ### Week 2: CI/CD Setup
 - Push to GitHub
 - CI/CD workflows already configured (GitHub Actions)
 - Automatic testing on every PR
 - Docker image build on merge to main

+There is no scramble to stitch together workflows—the template checked in `.github/workflows` (and equivalents for GitLab/Bitbucket), so enabling CI is a matter of connecting secrets and letting the pipeline run.

 ### Month 1: Production Deployment
 ```bash